Areas of Interest

-We will be approaching these questions using state of the art technologies that range from mammalian cell protein expression to cryo-EM to single molecule fluorescence assays.
+We approach these questions using state-of-the-art technologies that range from mammalian cell protein expression to cryo-EM to single molecule fluorescence assays.
 This integrated approach will allow us to relate how changes at the molecular level alter the structure and function of transporting motor-cargo complexes.

 Tool development for cryo-electron microscopy

 As a fast-growing part of structural biology, cryo-electron microscopy (cryo-EM) is determining new and exciting macromolecular structures on a seemingly daily basis.
 Despite its power, cryo-EM is a field that needs to undergo rapid maturation to allow for new users to come into the fold to solve structures.
 Unlike other structural biology tools, cryo-EM necessarily requires access to high-performance computing capabilities.
 The large computational workload will limit the throughput and spread of cryo-EM due to users 1) waiting for cluster time or 2) being unable to find a cluster amenable for cryo-EM.

 To address these problems, we are building cloud computing resources at Amazon Web Services and the San Diego Supercomputer Center to help give users access to cryo-EM so they can focus on understanding biology instead of deal with Linux.
 In addition to these new software tools, we are also considering new methods that will give un-supervised assessment of single particle electron microscopy data quality, given the large computing resources of the cloud.

 Kinesin-1, -2 and -3 motors use family-specific mechanochemical strategies to effectively compete with dynein during bidirectional transport.